Starcraft Heroes – Fenix

 Starcraft Buildings – Engineering Bay

-The Engineering Bay (commonly abbreviated as E-Bay) is a constructed by Terran for the purpose of improving infantry weapons and armor.
+The Engineering Bay (commonly abbreviated as E-Bay) is a building constructed by Terran for the purpose of improving infantry weapons and armor.
 It also allows the player to construct Missile Turrets, so building an Engineering Bay is common even if infantry upgrades are not researched.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►